r-vage/ComfyUI_RvTools/README.md

 ## Node categories overview

 This project groups nodes into categories to make them easier to find in ComfyUI.
-Below is a short summary of the categories provided by ComfyUI-RvTools:
+Below is a short summary of the categories provided by ComfyUI_Eclipse:

-- **RvTools (Main)** — Top-level group for general RvTools nodes and primary entry points.
+- **Eclipse (Main)** — Top-level group for general Eclipse nodes and primary entry points.
 Contains high-level helpers and commonly used nodes.
 - **Loader** — Smart loaders and checkpoint loaders (model / VAE / CLIP / latent).
 Advanced loaders with multi-format support including Standard Checkpoints, UNet, Nunchaku quantized models, and GGUF formats.
 - **Conversion** — Type conversion helpers (Any → Float/Integer/String/Combo, lists ↔ batches, image/mask conversions, string merging, pipe concatenation, etc.).
 - **Folder** — Nodes for creating and managing project folders, filename prefixing, and smart folder utilities with placeholder support to organize outputs.